For future reference, please this page.

 These are some of the tank models only, please call for other sizes.

-These prices are for 125psi ( 862kPa ) pressure vessels built and tested to A.S.M.E. code Section VIII Division I for unfired pressure vessels.
+These prices are for 125psi ( 862kPa ) pressure vessels built and tested.

-Local regulations may require special standards of design and construction over and above A.S.M.E. requirements.
+Local regulations may require special standards of design and construction over.
 For example, vessels to be installed in schools, hospitals and similar establishments may to meet special seismic and other standards.

 It is the purchaser's responsibility to identify the ultimate destination of each vessel and establish that all local statutory requirements are met.